lord-dubious/understand.me/docs/developer_guide/part8_testing_strategies_developer.md

     *   Ensure `enableInExpoDevelopment: true` is set in Sentry init during development to capture errors in dev builds.
     *   When an error occurs, the Sentry dashboard provides detailed stack traces (with source maps if configured), breadcrumbs (user actions leading to the error), and device/OS context.
 This can be much more informative than relying solely on console logs.
 *   **Tracking Issues Across Services:**
-    *   **Correlation ID:** If PicaOS, Supabase Edge Functions, and Nodely also integrate with Sentry (ideally in the same Sentry organization but different projects), ensure a `correlationId` is passed along in API requests between the Expo app and these backend services.
+    *   **Correlation ID:** If AI Orchestration Layer, Supabase Edge Functions, and Nodely also integrate with Sentry (ideally in the same Sentry organization but different projects), ensure a `correlationId` is passed along in API requests between the Expo app and these backend services.
 Log this `correlationId` with any Sentry events.
 This allows you to trace a single user interaction or data flow across multiple services in Sentry, making it easier to pinpoint the source of an issue.
-    *   **Example:** Expo app makes a call to PicaOS.
-PicaOS includes the received `correlationId` when it logs an error to Sentry related to that request.
+    *   **Example:** Expo app makes a call to AI Orchestration Layer.
+AI Orchestration Layer includes the received `correlationId` when it logs an error to Sentry related to that request.
 *   **Monitoring AI Service Interactions:**
-    *   PicaOS should explicitly capture and report errors from Google GenAI, ElevenLabs, Dappier, etc., to Sentry, including relevant request parameters (excluding sensitive data) and the error response from the service.
+    *   AI Orchestration Layer should explicitly capture and report errors from Google GenAI, ElevenLabs, Dappier, etc., to Sentry, including relevant request parameters (excluding sensitive data) and the error response from the service.
 This helps identify if issues are due to our logic or the external AI service.
-*   **Performance Monitoring in Dev:** Use Sentry's performance monitoring tools during development to identify slow screen loads, unresponsive UI elements, or lengthy API calls to PicaOS/Supabase.
+*   **Performance Monitoring in Dev:** Use Sentry's performance monitoring tools during development to identify slow screen loads, unresponsive UI elements, or lengthy API calls to AI Orchestration Layer/Supabase.
 *   **User Feedback Reports:** If Sentry's User Feedback feature is integrated, review feedback submitted during testing phases directly in Sentry, linked to any related errors or traces.
 *   **Preparing for Production:** Familiarity with Sentry during development makes it easier to interpret and act on production alerts once the app is live.
 Test alert configurations in a staging environment.